Standing Above the Rest

 The geologic history of Taum Sauk Mountain State Park and the St. Francois Mountains began almost 1.5 billion years ago.
 A series of volcanic eruptions spewed dust, ash and hot gases into the sky.
 Fine-grained rhyolite formed at the surface, while coarse-grained granite formed below.
 For hundreds of thousands of years, erosion worked away at this igneous rock, leaving only the roots of the mountains behind.

 Shallow seas periodically covered the remaining knobs, depositing almost a mile of sedimentary dolomite and sandstone on top of the volcanic rhyolite.
 Uplift of the entire Ozark region and subsequent increased erosion wore away much of the sedimentary rock, once again exposing the ancient rock beneath it.

 The park's volcanic origin is visible in its many rocky openings, called glades.
 These glades are home to many unusual desert-adapted plants and animals, such as the sundrop flower and the eastern collared lizard.
 Prairie plants, such as Indian grass, little bluestem, white prairie clover, prairie parsley, ashy sunflower, prairie blazing star, rattlesnake master and white wild indigo, flourish in the glades and the adjacent woodlands.
 Carefully planned prescribed burns are used by land managers to preserve these glades and open woodlands.

 Taum Sauk Mountain State Park features a campground with basic campsites.
 The nearby picnic area allows visitors to relax and enjoy lunch under the trees.
 An overlook provides an opportunity to view the expansive mountainous landscape to the north.
 Drinking water and a vault toilet are available.
-A special-use camping area is available for use by nonprofit organized youth groups.
+A special-use camping area is available for group camping, with nonprofit organizations and youth groups having priority.